All Episodes

 Did it see something you couldn't see at any other angle?

-I mean, they had we had a I remember seeing one video that supposedly of the event where people were watching the guy scurrying around, and my first immediate thought was do people see a guy carrying a high-powered rifle around school, like a few months after the you know, totally totally real like Thomas Crooks incident.
+And my first and immediate thought was, do people see a guy carrying a high-powered rifle around out of school like a few months after the you know totally totally real like Thomas Crooks incident?

 Yeah.

-And I'm like, my god, the gullibility level.
+And I'm like, my God, the gullibility level.

-And one of them even says, Like, wouldn't he already be in place?
+And one of them even says, like, wouldn't he already be in place?

 Yeah, you'd think that, right?